KiranPandranki17/Console-Finances-Bootcamp/README.md

    ```sh
    cd Console-Finances
    ```
-3. Open the `index.js` file and navigate to Devdev tools in your browser.
+3. Open the `index.js` file and navigate to Dev tools in your browser.

 ## Financial Analysis Results